NEMSLinux/nems-docs/check_commands/index.rst

 -  `check_ping <check_ping.html>`__ -
    Ping by hostname or IP address with warn/crit thresholds for response time and packet loss.
--  `check_snmp_synology` - Monitor various sensors on a Synology NAS.
+-  `check_synology` - Monitor various sensors on a Synology NAS.
 -  `check_temper <../accessories/temper.html>`__ - Use a
    TEMPer USB temperature sensor to detect and report the room temperature.